hackcat/modsecurity-docker/README.md

 ## Full list of env vars

+- **PARANOIA** = 3
+  see above
 - **PROXY_UPSTREAM_HOST** = localhost:3000
   Target to forward incoming traffic to, use your service name there; default value plays nicely with keycloak-proxy behind
-- **PROXY_HEADER_X_FRAME_OPTIONS** = Header always append X-Frame-Options SAMEORIGIN
+- **PROXY_HEADER_X_FRAME_OPTIONS** = SAMEORIGIN
   Defaults to safe frame handling, [can be adjusted](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) if needed
-- **PARANOIA** = 3
-  see above
+  Disable X-Frame-Options header with empty value, OFF or No
 - **SEC_RULE_ENGINE** = On
   Possible values: On / Off / DetectionOnly
 - **SEC_PRCE_MATCH_LIMIT** = 500000